10 / 09 / 19

-We write a lot of content for our clients and some like to write content for their websites themselves.
-We take a content-first approach to digital projects and that means that, before we go into designing a website, we expect a lot of (if not all) website content from our client.
+We write a lot of content for our clients, and some like to write content for their websites themselves.
+We take a content-first approach to digital projects, which means that, before designing a website, we expect a lot of (if not all) website content from our clients.

 Part of the UX process is the creation of a clickable wireframe of a website’s site map.
-Each page is clickable and lays out the objectives, goals, content requirements and a required call-to-action.
+Each page is clickable and outlines the objectives, goals, content requirements and a call-to-action.
 That then makes it easier for content writers to understand exactly what’s needed from them.
-It’s like a visual checklist, if you please, for a content writer to work through to ensure they're catching all the requirements for a user to make their journey.
+It’s like a visual checklist for a content writer to work through to ensure they're catching all the requirements for a user to make their journey.

 So, when a client supplies us with all of the content (both written and photography, etc) we’re able to move to digital design and create beautifully bespoke layouts and experiences that follow the desired customer journey, and make the most out of the content to drive conversions.